bornedj/rustBook/README.md

 ## Final Project

-Building a web server from scratch
+Building a web server from scratch using the standard library.